Noryai/BE-Production-Challenge/README.md

 It will likely take 3-4 hours total, but if you find it's taking longer than that, just wrap up what you have and finish off with some pseudo-code to explain what you would do next.
 Seeing how you prioritize under time restrictions is really useful too.

-After you complete this challenge we will have a meeting where you will present and discuss your approach;
+After you complete this challenge we will have a meeting where you will present and discuss this project, see more details in the [What We'll Talk about in the Call Section](#what-well-talk-about-in-the-call).